mdref/mdref-pq/pq/Connection.md

 # class pq\Connection

-A class representing a connection to the PostgreSQL server.
+The connection to the PostgreSQL server.

 See the [General Usage](pq/Connection/: General Usage) page for an introduction on how to use this class.